yadayadajaychan/zwc/specification.md

 Each character encodes two bits of data.
 There is also a delimiter character to delimit the header, payload, and checksum from each other.
-Bytes of data are encoded with the most significant bits first.
+Bytes of data are split into 4 and encoded with the most significant bits first.
+E.g. 0b10110100 -> 2 3 1 0 -> U+200D U+2060 U+200C U+200B.

 ## Layout

 | *file signature* | *header* | delim | *payload* | delim | *checksum* | delim |
 |------------------|----------|-------|-----------|-------|------------|-------|

-This data is interspersed among a message with non-zero-width characters.
+The encoded data is interspersed among a message with non-zero-width characters.
+When decoding, any characters not in the data encoding table are ignored.
 The message must not contain any of the zero-width characters used to encode the data.
+There may be multiple files within the same message.

 ## File signature

 0 followed by delim (U+200B U+034F).
-Must appear directly after the first non-whitespace character.

 ## Header